tsandall/vim-rego/README.md

 ## Installation

-The rego-vim plugin can be installed the old fashion way, by copying them into your `~/.vim` directory, or using any of the plugin managers (Vundle, etc).
+The rego-vim plugin can be installed the old fashion way, by copying the files here into your `~/.vim` directory, or using any of the plugin managers (Vundle, etc).

 ### Vundle Installation